LudwigBoess/GadgetIO.jl/README.md

 # GadgetIO.jl

-This package is a subproject of [GadJet.jl](https://github.com/LudwigBoess/GadJet.jl) and provides some basic IO functionality to work with the Smoothed-Particle Hydrodynamics code [Gadget](https://wwwmpa.mpa-garching.mpg.de/gadget/) by Volker Springel.
+This package provides some basic IO functionality to work with the Smoothed-Particle Hydrodynamics code [Gadget](https://wwwmpa.mpa-garching.mpg.de/gadget/) by Volker Springel.

+You can use it to read/write snapshot and subfind output and we also provide some functionality to read the log files.

 It is taylored for working with the development version of P-Gadget3, specifically OpenGadget3 developed by [Klaus Dolag](https://www.usm.uni-muenchen.de/~dolag/) and contributers.
 Development is focused on IO for Binary Format 2.
 A lot of the routines are based on IDL scripts by Klaus Dolag (not public).